- One dual control stainless steel bowtie burner

 Full Review – Broilmaster P3X Built-in Gas Grill

-There is, of course, an other hand to all this.
+There is, of course, another hand to all this.
 The Broilmaster P3 isn’t fancy, modern looking, or highly versatile.
-This is a basic two burner gas grill, not all that different from the original gas grills of the 1950s and 60s.
+This is a basic two-burner gas grill, not all that different from the original gas grills of the 1950s and 60s.
 Further, the burner is a single unit and if it needs replacing, which could happen, the whole unit needs to be replaced.
 The burner is controlled by two valves and this simple configuration doesn’t make for a high level of variable cooking, like indirect grilling.

-So, this gas grill is built to last, has innovative solutions to adapt its relatively small size to a wide range of cooking styles, and a powerful heat output.
-If you are looking for a grill that cooks impressively, even it if doesn’t look that impressive, set aside the stainless steel hype and consider this for your outdoor kitchen.
+So, this gas grill is built to last, has innovative solutions to adapt its relatively small size to a wide range of cooking styles, and has powerful heat output.
+If you are looking for a grill that cooks impressively, even if it if doesn’t look that impressive, set aside the stainless steel hype and consider this for your outdoor kitchen.